-This may 2025 paper ("Integrating ethical and legal frameworks in multi-hazard disaster risk management") presents how the MEDiate project aims to develop an integrated decision support system (DSS) to address the increasing frequency and severity of natural hazards, climate change, and complex societal interactions.
+This May 2025 paper ("Integrating ethical and legal frameworks in multi-hazard disaster risk management") presents how the MEDiate project developed an integrated decision support system (DSS) to address the increasing frequency and severity of natural hazards, climate change, and complex societal interactions.
 The DSS uses real-time data and socio-economic indicators to provide actionable insights for risk mitigation and adaptive response, and has been validated through participatory action research.

 This December 2024 peer-reviewed research paper ("FEDECOM: Enabling cross-border energy exchange by federating energy communities") discusses FEDECOM’s approach to energy management at multiple pilot sites, seeking to optimize resource use, enhance grid stability, and promote sustainable energy practices.
 It presents an overview of the FEDECOM project's goals, structure, pilot sites, and technical innovations, including peer-to-peer trading, semantic data modeling, and a novel platform architecture.